Week 4 HW: Protein Design

 Can you explain any particular pattern?

-Horizontal patterns (rows): The rows for tryptophan (W), histidine (H), and methionine (M) are consistently darker across nearly all positions.
-These are large, bulky, or chemically complex amino acids that are difficult to accommodate at arbitrary positions without disrupting the protein’s fold.
-In contrast, small, simple amino acids like alanine or serine are more easily tolerated as substitutions, which is why their rows appear lighter overall.
+Horizontal patterns (rows): the rows for tryptophan (W), histidine (H), and methionine (M) are consistently darker across nearly all positions.
+These are large, bulky, or chemically complex amino acids that are difficult to accommodate at arbitrary positions without disrupting the fold.
+Small, simple amino acids like alanine or serine are more easily tolerated, so their rows appear lighter.

-Vertical patterns (columns): The most striking pattern is the dark purple vertical stripes at specific positions.
-These correspond to cysteine residues, which form disulfide bonds that hold the shape together so it can bind the human ACE2 receptor.
-Because ESM2 learned from millions of protein sequences that these cysteines are almost never substituted in nature, it heavily penalizes any mutation at those positions.
-The darkest scores appear when cysteine is mutated to something like tryptophan or proline, since these would not only break the disulfide bond but also create additional structural problems.
+Vertical patterns (columns): the most striking pattern is the dark purple stripes at specific positions.
+These correspond to cysteine residues, which form the disulfide bonds that hold the shape together so it can bind the human ACE2 receptor.
+Because ESM2 learned from millions of sequences that these cysteines are almost never substituted in nature, it heavily penalizes any mutation at those positions.
+The darkest scores appear when cysteine is mutated to something like tryptophan or proline, which would not only break the disulfide bond but also create additional structural problems.

 Latent Space Analysis

-Generally, the proteins are clustered tightly.
-There are some distinct clusters on the edges, which likely share a common evolutionary ancestor.
+Generally the proteins are clustered tightly.
+There are a few distinct clusters on the edges, which likely share a common evolutionary ancestor.

 The 6M0J protein falls within the main cluster.